Herbert Mullin: Murders

-The next killing happened before the bodies of his previous victims were found later that week.
+The next killing happened before the bodies of Mullin's previous victims were found later that week.
 It occurred as Mullin was driving firewood in his station wagon.
 He noticed his victim, a 72-year-old retired prizefighter and fishmonger named Fred Abbie Perez, working in his garden in Santa Cruz.
-Mullin did a U-turn, came back down the street, stopped, put the rifle across the hood of his car, and shot him once in the heart.
+Mullin did a U-turn, came back down the street, stopped, put the rifle across the hood of his car, and shot Perez once in the heart.
 He committed this killing in full sight of the dead man's neighbor, who got Mullin's license plate.
 A few minutes after the description was broadcast on the police radio, a "docile" Mullin was ordered to pull over and was arrested by a patrolman.
-In his car was the .22 caliber pistol used to kill the people in the cabins.
-He did not attempt to use the recently fired .22 caliber rifle on the seat next to him.
+Seated next to him was the .22 caliber pistol used to kill the people in the cabins, which he did not attempt to use during his apprehension.

 The police failed to recognize a pattern at the time of Mullin's murders due to several factors: firstly, the murders did not appear to be connected by a similar weapon or modus operandi; secondly, the victims differed from each other in terms of age, race, and sex; and finally, Edmund Kemper, who would kill the last of his own eight victims just a few weeks later, was operating in approximately the same area at the same time.

-Mullin had committed his murder spree over four months.
+All of Mullin's murders occurred over the span of four months.